 A UX designer is the person who defines the user experience of a product.
-To provide better user experience, as a UX designer, you follow the design process that helps you to better organize different stages of the product design.
-At each stage of the process, there are certain outcomes and deliverables that you build and they behave as input to the next stage of the process.
+To provide a better user experience, as a UX designer, you follow the design process that helps you to better organize different stages of the product design.
+At each stage of the process, there are certain outcomes or UX deliverables that you build and they behave as input to the next stage of the process.

 This article describes the best practices of a few UX deliverables that are produced throughout the design process.
-There can be many deliverables that UX designers create while designing a product, however, this number varies depending on the process, the type of product and user requirements.
+There can be many deliverables that UX designers create while designing a product, however, this number varies depending on the process, the type of product, and user requirements.

 - User Personas

 This article covers the first two deliverables: User personas and User flows.
 For details of the remaining two including Wireframes and Prototypes, please refer to Part II of the article.